 Verse 2 Son of man, set your face against Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him,

 This verse contains some mysterious, but crucial, details that will require some explanation.
 First of all, we should ask, who does this name “Gog” refer to?
-To get a full understanding, let us try to answer this question from three different angles – the linguistic, the historical, and the geographical.
+To get a full understanding, we can look at this question from three different angles – the linguistic, the historical, and the geographical.

 From the linguistic angle: